iwatakeshi/tokei/README.md

 npm install --save tokei
 ```

-tokei can take two objects:
+tokei can take two objects where locale is `String` and opt is a plain `Object`:

 ```js
 var tokei = require('tokei');